Toto Carlyle II vs Toto Vespin II – Which is the Better Toilet?

 Toto Carlyle II

-The only difference between Toto Carlyle II and Toto Ultramax II is that Toto Carlyle II has a skirted bowl while the Ultramax II’s bowl is non-skirted.
-All f their other features are similar.
+The only difference between Toto Carlyle II and Toto Ultramax II is that Toto Carlyle II has a skirted bowl, while the Ultramax II’s bowl is non-skirted.
+All of their other features are similar.

 Toto Carlyle II with a Washlet

-This specific model comes with bidet toilet seat (washlet) for added luxury and comfort.
-You can choose any of the many Toto washlets to go with it hence the price will vary.
-There is also a choice between the 1.28 GPF model and the 1 GPF model.
+This specific model comes with a bidet toilet seat (washlet) for added luxury and comfort.
+You can choose any of the many Toto washlets to go with it; hence, the price will vary.
+There is also a choice between the 1.28 GPF and 1 GPF models.

 Toto Vespin II

-The diffrence between Toto Vespin II and Toto Drake II is that the Toto Vespin II is a skirted toilet while the Drake II is not.
+The difference between the Toto Vespin II and Toto Drake II is that the Toto Vespin II is a skirted toilet while the Drake II is not.
 Toto Vespin II is also slightly more expensive than Drake II.

 Toto Vespin II with a Washlet

-You also opt to buy Toto Vespin II with a washlet instead of a regular toilet seat.
-There are several washlet models to choose from with each having a price tag separate from that of the toilet.
+You also opt to buy the Toto Vespin II with a washlet instead of a regular toilet seat.
+There are several washlet models to choose from, each with a price tag separate from the toilet.

-Should you buy the Toto Carlyle II or Toto Vespin II?
+Should you buy the Toto Carlyle II or the Toto Vespin II?
 What are the advantages and disadvantages of each?
-Let is have a look.
+Let’s have a look.

 1. Aesthetics